Operations and Maintenance

 Construction crews perform numerous repairs on storm drain structures such as catch basins, drop inlets and manholes.
 Crews also inspect and repair the banks of public ditches to prevent blockages and subsequent ditch failure.

-Construction crews assist in identifying, planning and implementing various maintenance projects to alleviate “hot spots” citywide.
+Construction crews assist in identifying, planning and performing various maintenance projects to improve "hot spots" citywide.
 This work is typically performed through contractual services.
 Initiatives also include Citywide Ditch and Outfall Maintenance Program and annual Storm Drain Rehabilitation projects.